 One thing worth bearing in mind, is that unlike many VPNs, TunnelBear doesn’t offer any refunds.
 This is fair, because VPN users are able to trial the service on the Little plan.
 With that in mind, we recommend that people considering TunnelBear test the service for free before jumping in at the deep end.

 Payment can be made via credit card or bank card.
-Sadly PayPal is no longer accepted (despite TunnelBear mentioning it in its terms of service).
-The good news, however, is that subscribers can pay by bitcoin if they wish.
+Sadly PayPal is no longer accepted.
+The good news, however, is that subscribers can pay by Bitcoin if they wish.